 Event of Default by Black Hills.
-Upon or at any time after the occurrence of an Event of Default pursuant to Section 5.1 of the Master Agreement where EPMI is the Non-Defaulting Party, EPMI shall notify Black Hills and the Escrow Agent of such and the Escrow Agent shall, upon receipt of an officer's certificate from EPMI stating that an Event of Default pursuant to Section 5.1 of the Master Agreement has occurred and is continuing, disburse to EPMI all Escrowed Funds then held by the Escrow Agent.
+If on or before September 20, 2001, an Event of Default occurs pursuant to Section 5.1 of the Master Agreement where EPMI is the Non-Defaulting Party, EPMI shall notify Black Hills and the Escrow Agent of such and the Escrow Agent shall, upon receipt of an officer's certificate from EPMI stating that an Event of Default pursuant to Section 5.1 of the Master Agreement has occurred and is continuing, disburse to EPMI all Escrowed Funds then held by the Escrow Agent.
 (For the avoidance of doubt, EPMI need not designate an Early Termination Date in order to receive the Escrowed Funds.)
 EPMI shall apply the proceeds of the Escrowed Funds to reduce Black Hill’s obligations, if any, under the Master Agreement (with Black Hills remaining liable for any amounts owing to EPMI after such application).
 Any surplus proceeds (hereinafter referred to as “Surplus”) shall be held by EPMI as collateral to secure Black Hills’ obligations in respect of the remaining Term of the Transaction.
 The Surplus shall be held by EPMI through December 31, 2000, and shall be returned, less any additional amounts due EPMI in respect of any outstanding obligations owed by Black Hills under the Master Agreement, no later than January 12, 2001.
 The Surplus shall be repaid with interest at the daily Federal Funds Overnight Rate as set forth in The Wall Street Journal.
 Notwithstanding the foregoing, Black Hills reserves the right to contest whether the amounts EPMI states are due and owing but unpaid by Black Hills.

 An Early Termination Date called by Black Hills.
-Upon or at any time after the occurrence of an Early Termination Date on or before September 20, 2001, where Black Hills is the Non-Defaulting Party, Black Hills shall notify EPMI and the Escrow Agent of such and the Escrow Agent shall, upon receipt of an officer's certificate from Black Hills that an Early Termination Date pursuant to Section 5.2 has occurred, disburse to Black Hills all Escrowed Funds then held by the Escrow Agent, unless within five (5) Business Days after EPMI's receipt of Black Hill's notification and requested disbursement pursuant to this section, the Escrow Agent receives notice from an officer of EPMI that EPMI believes that pursuant to Article 5 of the Master Agreement that amounts are due and payable from Black Hills to EPMI.
-If EPMI timely sends such notice to the Escrow Agent, the Escrowed Funds shall remain in the Escrowed Account until either (a) the Escrow Agent receives an officer's certificate from both Black Hills and EPMI which sets forth a mutual agreement as to the distribution of the Escrowed Funds, in which case such funds shall be disbursed in accordance with the written instructions contained therein or (b) a party presents a written determination of the arbitrators as to the final resolution of the amounts due and owing to the parties as a result of the Early Termination Date pursuant to the arbitration proceeding conducted in accordance with the terms of the Master Agreement.
+Upon or at any time after the occurrence of an Early Termination Date on or before September 20, 2001, where Black Hills is the Non-Defaulting Party, Black Hills shall notify EPMI and the Escrow Agent of such and the Escrow Agent shall, upon receipt of an officer's certificate from Black Hills that an Early Termination Date pursuant to Section 5.2 has occurred, disburse to Black Hills all Escrowed Funds then held by the Escrow Agent, unless within five (5) Business Days after EPMI's receipt of Black Hill's notification and requested disbursement pursuant to this section, the Escrow Agent receives notice from an officer of EPMI that EPMI believes that pursuant to Article 5 of the Master Agreement that certain amounts are due and payable from Black Hills to EPMI.
+The undisputed portion of the Escrow Funds, if any, shall be disbursed to Black Hills.
+With regard to the disputed portion, if EPMI timely sends such notice to the Escrow Agent, the disputed portion of the Escrowed Funds shall remain in the Escrowed Account until either (a) the Escrow Agent receives an officer's certificate from both Black Hills and EPMI which sets forth a mutual agreement as to the distribution of such Escrowed Funds, in which case such funds shall be disbursed in accordance with the written instructions contained therein or (b) a party presents a written determination of the arbitrators as to the final resolution of the amounts due and owing to the parties as a result of the Early Termination Date pursuant to the arbitration proceeding conducted in accordance with the terms of the Master Agreement.